-But even Eileen Fisher, a large brand, runs up against limitations in promoting their plus sizes: Aside from three carousel pictures up top, all the photographs in the plus size section of the website are of sample-sized models.
+It also would help brands sell more if they showed their clothing on plus-size models (obviously), so you could be more confident that it will look good.
+But even Eileen Fisher, a large brand, doesn’t photograph most of its range on plus-size models.
 “We would love to have more plus images – it’s a subject that is discussed frequently within our creative center,” Breslin says.
 “Our sample line comes in one size – getting additional sized samples for photography can be a complicated undertaking that can involve teams in many factories, in many countries.”

 Where to Get Plus Size Sustainable and Ethical Clothing

 If you’re ready to give your body the love and quality it deserves, I’ve rounded up some ethical designers and sustainable retailers doing 2XL/20 and up.
 (If you have more, please comment below!)